French art: Gothic

-Painting in a style that may be called, "Gothic," did not appear until about 1200, nearly fifty years after the start of Gothic architecture and sculpture.
+Painting in a style that may be called "Gothic" did not appear until about 1200, nearly fifty years after the start of Gothic architecture and sculpture.
 The transition from Romanesque to Gothic is very imprecise and by no means clearly delineated, but one may see the beginning of a style that is more somber, dark, and emotional than the previous period.
 This transition occurs first in England and France around 1200, in Germany around 1220, and in Italy around 1300.
 Painting, the representation of images on a surface, was practiced during the Gothic period in four primary crafts, frescos, panel paintings, manuscript illumination, and stained glass.
 Frescoes continued to be used as the main pictorial narrative craft on church walls in southern Europe as a continuation of early Christian and Romanesque traditions.
-In the north, stained glass remained the dominant art form until the fifteenth century.
-At the end of the 14th century and during the 15th century French princely courts like those of the dukes of Burgundy, the duke of Anjou or the duke of Berry as well as the pope and the cardinals in Avignon employed renowned painters, like the Limbourg Brothers, Barthélemy d'Eyck, Enguerrand Quarton or Jean Fouquet, who developed the so-called International Gothic style that spread through Europe and incorporated the new Flemish influence as well as the innovations of the Italian early Renaissance artists.
+In the north, stained glass and manuscript illumination remained the dominant art form until the fifteenth century.
+At the end of the 14th century and during the 15th century French princely courts such as those of the dukes of Burgundy, the duke of Anjou or the duke of Berry as well as the pope and the cardinals in Avignon employed renowned painters, such as the Limbourg Brothers, Barthélemy d'Eyck, Enguerrand Quarton, Jean Fouquet or Nicolas Froment who developed the so-called International Gothic style that spread through Europe and incorporated the new Flemish influence as well as the innovations of the Italian early Renaissance artists.

+Northern France was also the main European center for illuminated manuscripts production.
+Illuminated manuscripts represent the most complete record of Gothic painting, providing a record of styles in places where no monumental works have otherwise survived.
+The earliest full manuscripts with French Gothic illustrations date to the middle of the 13th century.
+Many such illuminated manuscripts were royal bibles, although psalters also included illustrations; the Parisian Psalter of Saint Louis, dating from 1253 to 1270, features 78 full-page illuminations in tempera paint and gold leaf.

+Iluluminated manuscripts flourished especially in the 15th century, thanks to the many ducal courts that rose to power in France at the time.
+In the 15th century, these precious painted books were usually made by Flemish painters from the Burgundian Netherlands (then under the French rule of the dukes of Burgundy) or French painters in the service of the main princely courts (the king's court in Paris, but also the ducal courts of Burgundy, Anjou, Berry, Bourbon, Orléans and Brittany).
+The king of Sicily and duke of Anjou, René was himself a writer of courtly love novels and asked the best artists to decorate his own writings with elaborate paintings, such as the Livre du cœur d'Amour épris illuminated by Barthélémy d'Eyck.
+The Limbourg brothers were responsible for the Très riches heures du duc de Berry, considered the masterpiece of International gothic manuscripts, made for the Duke of Berry, king Charles V's brother.